Introduction to else if Statement in Python

 - Check for the initial if statement.

-- If the firstly mentioned if statement is evaluated as factual, then execute the body of the if statement directly.
+- If the first mentioned if statement is evaluated as factual, then execute the if statement directly.

-- The else if statement’s code block will be executed when the condition stated in the elif statement evaluates as true.
+- The else if statement’s code block will be executed when the elif statement’s condition evaluates as true.

 Examples to Implement else if Statement in Python